Optimal Intervention in Economic Networks using Influence Maximization Methods: Analytical Results

 \section{Analytical Results}

+In the previous section, we set up an economic network model and a well-defined optimal intervention problem that relates to influence maximization problems.
+We discuss these influence models in Appendix~\ref{sec:influence_max}.
+In the remainder of the paper, we will develop this connection, which allows us to transfer powerful tools from the influence maximization literature to the world of economic interventions.

+Our proofs, given in Appendix \ref{sec:Proofs} rely on strategies used in some simpler influence maximization-like problems, such as the linear influence model.
+New challenges arise when reducing from the independent set problem to the economic network intervention setting, which is a class of instances of more general influence maximization-like problems.

-In the previous section, we set up an economic network intervention model that transforms into an instance of an influence maximization problem.
-We now prove theoretical properties of the intervention model.
-We prove that it is NP-hard to optimize the economic network intervention and additionally hard to approximate to a constant factor in polynomial time.
-Additionally, we prove that the influence maximization instance of the problem, when modified to consider expected values under random thresholds, is monotone submodular, and thus drawing from results in \cite{mossel07} and \cite{demaine14}, admits a $(1-1/e-\epsilon)$-approximation in polynomial time.
+We prove theoretical properties of the intervention model.
+We prove that it is NP-hard to optimize the economic network intervention and cannot be approximated to a constant factor in polynomial time.
+Additionally, we prove that randomizing thresholds under appropriate assumptions yields objective functions that are monotone and sub-modular.
+Namely, we show that the economic network intervention problem, when modified to consider expected values under random thresholds, is monotone submodular.
+Consequently, one can use the results from \cite{mossel07,demaine14} to provide an $(1-1/e-\epsilon)$-approximation in polynomial time.